drinkcoffee/EthEngGroupSolidityExamples/sol-test/202212/start/README.md

 * UpgradeProxy.sol: Transparent proxy that facilitates upgrade.

-Note: A solution to resolve many of the issues in these contracts is to use OpenZeppelin contract.
+Note: A solution to resolve many of the issues in these contracts is to use OpenZeppelin contracts.
 Candidates should point this out.
 However, the purpose of this exercise is to create a self-standing set of contracts.